7 Pharynx and Esophagus

 Esophagus

 After leaving the throat, food enters the esophagus—a soft, stretchy tube about 25 cm long.
-The esophagus passes through an opening in the diaphragm, called the esophageal hiatus, on the left side of your body.
+The esophagus passes through an opening in the diaphragm – the muscle which separates the lungs from the abdominal organs – called the esophageal hiatus, on the left side of your body.

-The walls of the esophagus are made of smooth muscle, which allows swallowing to happen automatically (you don’t have to think about it).
+The walls of the esophagus are made of smooth muscle, which allows swallowing to happen involuntarily (without consciously thinking about it).
 These muscles squeeze in a wave-like motion, called peristalsis, to push food toward your stomach.
-You can even feel this process if you swallow while sitting upside down—gravity doesn’t stop peristalsis from working!
-Check out the diagram below to see how peristalsis works.
+You can even feel this process if you swallow while upside down—gravity doesn’t stop peristalsis from working!

 The esophagus has two key sphincters, acting as the gatekeepers of the digestive system.
 The upper esophageal sphincter (UES) remains closed and contracted until you swallow, which allows for the bolus to pass through.
 Muscular contractions known as peristalsis involuntarily propels food further downwards.
 The lower esophageal sphincter (LES) or cardiac sphincter guards the entrance to the stomach, where it contracts involuntarily to open to allow food into the stomach.